Attorney and ‘Mainstream Republicans’ leader Mike Vaska to run against Attorney General Bob Ferguson

 In an announcement Wednesday, Vaska described himself as “a professional lawyer, not a professional politician” and said he would “ensure the Attorney General’s office is focused on solving issues in our state.”

 For the past three years, Vaska has headed Mainstream Republicans of Washington, a group of moderates in the vein of former Gov. Dan Evans and former Sen. Slade Gorton, who have found themselves increasingly adrift from a Republican Party dominated by fealty to President Donald Trump.
+Vaska previously ran for Attorney General in 2004, but failed to advance past the primary.

 Vaska’s announcement on Wednesday made no mention of Trump, but said if elected he would remain focused on issues such as public safety and homelessness, “not obsessed with filing partisan lawsuits to grab headlines.”